Smart Contract Risks in DeFi Lending: What You Need to Know

 Oracle Manipulation

-Oracle manipulation attacks commonly exploit:
+I've seen oracle manipulation attacks exploit:

 Flash Loan Attacks